 Spring Lawn Care

 As the weather warms up during the spring months, the grass will start to grow more rapidly.
-Don’t be tempted to cut it if the soil is very wet or there is frost or snow on the ground.
-Be gentle with the first few cuts of the season, simply trim off the top third of growth, with the mower blades adjusted to their highest setting.
+However, don’t be tempted to cut it if the soil is very wet, or there is frost or snow on the ground.
+Be gentle with the first few cuts of the season, simply trim off the top third of growth with the mower blades adjusted to their highest setting.

-After the ravages of winter your lawn may be overrun with moss and weeds that compete with the grass for vital nutrients and soil moisture.
+After the wet winter months, your lawn may be overrun with moss and weeds that compete with the grass for vital nutrients and soil moisture.